R-Lum/Luminescence/cran-comments.md

 ## Release summary

-This release mainly addresses the new CRAN error messages for R-devel caused by `class(m) == "matrix"` calls.
+This release addresses mainly the new CRAN error messages that suddenlty appeared for R-devel caused by `class(m) == "matrix"` calls.
-We sanitized the all code lines.
+We sanitized the all corresponding code lines.

-## CFurther RAN messages
+## Further CAN messages

 > Version: 0.9.5
 > Check: installed package size